jerela/OpenSimLive/README.md

 This method is used to calculate the initial IK and establish the initial state of the system.
 It is supposed to be called only once per calibration, directly after the calibration, and it calculates the inverse kinematics at the initial time point.
 Subsequent IK calculations are done with IMUInverseKinematicsToolLive::updateInverseKinematics().
 This method is private and should be invoked from other classes by IMUInverseKinematicsToolLive::run().

-#### IMUInverseKinematicsToolLive::updateInverseKinematics()
+#### IMUInverseKinematicsToolLive::updateOrderedInverseKinematics()

 This method is used to calculate inverse kinematics repeatedly.
 It can be run concurrently by different threads.
 If PointTracker is enabled, PointTracker calculations are performed at the end of this method.
-This method is private and should be invoked from other classes by IMUInverseKinematicsToolLive::update().
+This method is private and should be invoked from other classes through IMUInverseKinematicsToolLive::updateOrdered().

 ### PointTracker

-This class takes the position and parent body of a point in the model and a reference body as input.
+This class is for mirror therapy applications.
+It takes the position and parent body of a point in the model and a reference body as input.
 The position of the point is then expressed in the reference body's coordinate system and reflected with respect to the z axis of that coordinate system.
 The orientation of the point's parent body is similarly mirrored.
 The class is independent in the sense that it doesn't inherit other classes and isn't based on any existing classes, although its methods make extensive use of the OpenSim 4.1 API.

 #### PointTracker::runTracker()

 This method is the "main" method of this class and calls other methods to perform individual parts of the calculations.
-These calculations sometimes require writable references to OpenSim::Model and SimTK::State, which is why the method has to be invoked in IMUInverseKinematisToolLive::updateInverseKinematics().
+These calculations sometimes require writable references to OpenSim::Model and SimTK::State, which is why the method has to be invoked in IMUInverseKinematisToolLive::updateOrderedInverseKinematics().

 #### PointTracker::addStationToBody()